 • Avoid products and services from Google and large tech company.

-• Avoid any “always listening” smart-home products like Google Home or Amazon Alexa.
+• Avoid any “always listening” smart-home products like Google Home, Amazon Alexa, or Siri.

 • Use Firefox instead of Chrome.